Papaglory/PID-Rocket-Simulator/README.md

 output = proportional + integralTerm + derivativeTerm
 ```

-Depending on the controller, the values of 'current' and 'target' are the altitudes of the rocket and target position respectively or the distance in x or z direction.
+Depending on the controller, the values of 'current' and 'target' are the altitudes of the rocket and target position respectively or the distance in $x$ or $z$ direction.
 The PID controllers will then give an output trying to reach the target as fast and efficient as possible.
 By efficient we mean without and extensive amount of osciliating.

 ## Dependencies